 The vast majority of positions on the Bank's balance sheet are in CHF.
-The main foreign currencies are EUR and USD, which accounted for 5.7% and 4.6% of balance-sheet positions, respectively, at 31 December 2022.
+The main foreign currencies are EUR and USD, which accounted for 4.7% and 3.1% of balance-sheet positions, respectively, at 30 June 2024.
 All foreign-currency exposures are fully included in the calculation of static indicators (as are CHF exposures).
 For dynamic indicators, a simplified calculation is used, although in keeping with FINMA Circular 2016/1, "Disclosure - banks."
-In 2022, the NII from foreign-currency transactions, excluding treasury-management transactions, amounted to 10% of total NII.
+In the first half of 2024, the NII from foreign-currency transactions, excluding treasury-management transactions, amounted to 15% of total NII.